-Configuring remote Node.js interpreters
+Configuring remote Node.js runtimes

-In GoLand, you need to configure a remote Node.js interpreter when you want to develop, test, lint, run and debug your application on Node.js installed on a remote host or in a virtual environment.
+In GoLand, you need to configure a remote Node.js runtime when you want to develop, test, lint, run and debug your application on Node.js installed on a remote host or in a virtual environment.

 Install the Node.js and Node.js Remote Interpreter plugins on the Settings | Plugins page, tab Marketplace, as described in Installing plugins from JetBrains Marketplace.